-In clause 8.1.3 change
+8.1.3

-If the array of action is not empty, the actions are executed once the pose of anchor is determined.
-If the tracking status is set to FALSE after being TRUE, actions are not canceled.

-To

-If the array of action is not empty, the actions are executed once the pose of anchor is determined.
-If the tracking status is set to FALSE after being TRUE, actions are not canceled.
+Add the following paragraphs at the end of the subclause:

 When processing the MPEG_anchor extension, if a recommendedSpatialComputingConfig object is present, the Presentation Engine checks if it can retrieve the recommended spatial description, specified in the parameters such as scanOptions, scanDetails, scanUpdate, scanVolumes, scanSemantic, lightUpdate and lightOptions.
 If all the recommended parameters are not satisfied, the Presentation Engine may continue the rendering of the scene with the available spatial description, but possibly with a degraded XR experience.

 At runtime, the Presentation Engine may then request elements of the spatial description according to the recommendedSpatialComputingConfig parameters.

-In clause 8.2.1 change
+8.2.1

-The MPEG_node_interactivity extension is used to complement the interactivity defined at the scene level.
-One particular case is the definition of the parameters for the physics engine.
-That is, when an MPEG_node_interactivity extension contains a trigger of type TRIGGER_COLLISION without being referenced by a trigger of type TRIGGER_COLLISION at the MPEG_scene_interactivity extension, this node shall not be considered for collision detection and instead only be used by the physics engine.

-To

-The MPEG_node_interactivity extension is used to complement the interactivity extension defined at the scene level.
-One particular case is the definition of the parameters for a physics engine.
-That is, when an MPEG_node_interactivity extension contains a trigger of type TRIGGER_COLLISION without being referenced by a trigger of type TRIGGER_COLLISION at the MPEG_scene_interactivity extension, this node shall not be considered for collision detection and instead only be used by the physics engine.
+Add the following paragraph at the end of the subclause:

 When specified, at node and/or scene level, a physics object specifies a set of parameters for the physic engine, used by the application.

+8.2.2.1, Table 32

+Replace Table 32 with the following table:

+Table 32 — Semantic of the MPEG_scene_interactivity extension